goforthecheez/CarND-Path-Planning-Project/ModelDocumentation.md

 # Path Planner Model Documentation

-For easier reading, feel free to open this file in a Markup reader.
+For easier reading, feel free to open this file in a Markdown reader.

 ## Overview